 Please note that the following details do not constitute a Product Disclosure Statement.
-For a full description of the method of calculating your benefits, you should refer to your Fund documentation.
-You should refer to the NGS Super Transfer Guide for details of the terms and conditions of your death and disablement benefits.
+For a full description of the method of calculating your benefits, you should refer to your Fund documentation including your NGS Super Transfer Guide for details of the terms and conditions of your death and disablement benefits.
 If you have additional insurance cover in place with NGS Super, you should refer to the documentation you received when you applied for this cover.

-In brief, the benefits shown on your Member Statement were calculated as follows:
+In brief, the benefits shown on your Member Statement are calculated as follows: